-Raina MacIntyre is Professor of Global Biosecurity and National Health and Medical Research Council (NHMRC) Principal Research Fellow at the Kirby Institute, UNSW Sydney, Australia, and an adjunct professor at Arizona State University.
-She is a specialist physician with a master's and PhD in epidemiology.
-She is a graduate of the Australian FETP.
-She heads the Biosecurity Program of research in prediction, control and prevention of epidemic infectious diseases, pandemics and bioterrorism.
-She has pioneered concepts of risk analysis and biological threat detection using cross-disciplinary methods.
+Raina MacIntyre is a Professor of Global Biosecurity and National Health and Medical Research Council (NHMRC) Principal Research Fellow at the Kirby Institute, UNSW Sydney, Australia, and an adjunct professor at Arizona State University.
+She is a specialist physician with a master's and Ph.D. in epidemiology.
+She is a graduate of Australia’s field epidemiology training program and has extensive field experience in outbreak investigation and control.